fw-ai-external/reward-kit/development/mcp_forkable_design.md

 *   **Authentication with Remote Orchestrators**: `RemoteApiConfig` needs robust auth handling.

 This revised plan incorporates the flexibility to use either local Docker orchestration or proxy to remote orchestration services, making the `RewardKit-Intermediary-MCP-Server` more adaptable.

+## 9. Current Status and Next Steps

+**Current Status (as of 2025-05-31):**

+The `RewardKit-Intermediary-MCP-Server` and its `LocalDockerOrchestrationClient` have been significantly refactored to introduce support for stdio-based MCP transports, alongside the existing HTTP transport.
+Key changes implemented include:

+1.  **Configuration Updates:**
+    *   `BackendServerConfig` (in `reward_kit/mcp_agent/config.py`) now includes an `mcp_transport: Literal["http", "stdio"]` field (defaulting to "http").
+    *   `container_port` and `startup_check_mcp_tool` (if HTTP-based) are now understood to be relevant only for `http` transport.
+    *   `mcp_agent_config.yaml` has been updated for `filesystem_test` and `memory_test` backends to specify `mcp_transport: "stdio"` and remove port/HTTP health check configurations.

+2.  **Orchestration Logic (`LocalDockerOrchestrationClient`):**
+    *   `provision_instances`:
+        *   Correctly launches stdio containers without port mappings and with `stdin_open=True`.
+        *   Skips HTTP-based startup checks for stdio containers, relying on the container remaining in a "running" state.
+    *   `call_tool_on_instance`:
+        *   Differentiates logic based on `instance.mcp_transport`.
+        *   For stdio, it now attempts to use `container.attach_socket(params={'stdin': True, 'stdout': True, 'stderr': False, 'stream': True, 'logs': False})` to get a raw socket to the container's stdio.
+        *   It sends a fully structured MCP `CallToolRequest` (including `protocol_version` and `message_type`), JSON-encoded and newline-terminated, to the container's stdin via the raw socket's `sendall()` method (accessed via `attached_socket._sock.sendall()`).
+        *   It then calls `raw_stdio_socket.shutdown(socket.SHUT_WR)` to signal EOF on the container's stdin.
+        *   A revised read loop attempts to read the response from the container's stdout, demultiplexing the Docker stream format (handling the 8-byte header for stream type and payload size) using `select.select` for non-blocking reads with a timeout.

+3.  **Testing (`test_docker_run.py` and `run_mcp_test.sh`):**
+    *   `test_docker_run.py` has been updated to test stdio servers (`mcp/filesystem` by default) by launching them with correct arguments/volumes and attempting an stdio MCP call (`list_tools`) using a similar `attach_socket` and stream demultiplexing logic.
+    *   Running `run_mcp_test.sh` (which executes `test_mcp_client.py` against the intermediary server) shows:
+        *   Stdio containers (`filesystem_test`, `memory_test`) are provisioned successfully by the intermediary.
+        *   The `initialize_session` tool call to the intermediary is successful.
+        *   However, subsequent `call_backend_tool` calls (e.g., `list_files` on `filesystem_test`) to the intermediary, which are then proxied to the stdio container, are still failing with: `RuntimeError: MCP stdio tool call failed: Unexpected error.
+Details: No response from stdio container ...`.
+This is preceded by a log: `WARNING:reward_kit.mcp_agent.orchestration.local_docker_client:Stdio socket header read returned no data (closed by container ...).`
+    *   This indicates that the Node.js MCP server process in the container is closing its stdout stream or exiting before sending any data back, even after its stdin has been written to and the write-half of the socket has been shut down.

+**Detailed Next Steps for Further Development:**

+The primary challenge remains establishing successful two-way communication with the stdio-based Node.js MCP servers (`mcp/filesystem`, `mcp/memory`).
+The current approach of directly managing the attached socket and MCP message framing in `LocalDockerOrchestrationClient` has not yet yielded a response from these servers.

+The next phase should focus on a more isolated and foundational approach to stdio MCP communication, leveraging the official MCP Python SDK more directly, before integrating this proven method back into the `LocalDockerOrchestrationClient`.

+0.  **Read all the files in python `mcp` library in .venv.
+We will not be able to make any good calls unless we read all the code, and luckily there isn't a lot of code for the whole mcp library.
+1.  **Develop a Standalone Stdio MCP Client Test Script (`standalone_stdio_mcp_client.py`):**
+    *   **Objective:** Create a new, simple Python script (e.g., `standalone_stdio_test.py`) that uses the official MCP Python SDK (`mcp.client.stdio.stdio_client` and `mcp.ClientSession`) to interact with a *single*, locally running Dockerized stdio MCP server (e.g., `mcp/filesystem`).
+    *   **Details:**
+        *   This script will *not* use the `RewardKit-Intermediary-MCP-Server` or `LocalDockerOrchestrationClient`.
+        *   It will manually run the target Docker container (e.g., `mcp/filesystem`) using `docker.from_env().containers.run(...)` with `stdin_open=True`, `detach=True`, and correct command/volumes.
+        *   **Crucial Part - Interfacing with `ClientSession`:**
+            *   After the container is running, obtain its raw stdio socket using `container.attach_socket(params={'stdin': True, 'stdout': True, 'stderr': False, 'stream': True, 'logs': False})._sock`.
+            *   The `mcp.client.ClientSession` expects `AsyncMessageReadStream` and `AsyncMessageWriteStream` objects (from `mcp.protocol.streams`).
+These normally wrap asyncio `StreamReader` and `StreamWriter`.
+            *   **Investigate and Implement Stream Adaptation:**
+                *   **Option A (Preferred if feasible):** Determine if a raw socket (like the one from `attach_socket()._sock`) can be converted or wrapped into asyncio `StreamReader` and `StreamWriter` objects.
+Python's `asyncio` library might offer utilities for this (e.g., `loop.connect_accepted_socket()` or `loop.create_connection()` with a pre-existing socket, though these are typically for server-side or client-side connection establishment, not for wrapping an already connected Docker-provided socket).
+This needs careful research within the `asyncio` and `docker-py` contexts.
+                *   **Option B (Custom Wrappers):** If Option A is not straightforward, create custom Python classes that:
+                    *   Implement the `AsyncMessageReadStream` protocol (primarily `async def read_message(self) -> Optional[Message]`) and `AsyncMessageWriteStream` protocol (primarily `async def write_message(self, message: Message)`).
+                    *   These wrappers will take the single duplex raw socket from `attach_socket()._sock`.
+                    *   `write_message`: Will serialize the MCP `Message` object to JSON, append a newline, encode to UTF-8, and send it over the raw socket using `socket.sendall()`.
+It must also handle `socket.shutdown(socket.SHUT_WR)` appropriately if the server requires it after each message or at the end of a logical request.
+                    *   `read_message`: Will read from the raw socket, handle Docker's 8-byte stream demultiplexing header (to isolate stdout), buffer incoming data, parse newline-terminated JSON from the stdout stream, and deserialize it into an MCP `Message` object.
+This needs to be robust against partial reads and handle potential timeouts.
+        *   **Perform Full MCP Lifecycle with `ClientSession`:**
+            1. Instantiate `ClientSession` with the adapted read/write streams.
+            2.  `await client_session.initialize(capabilities=..., client_information=...)`: Send the `InitializeRequest` and process the `InitializeResult`.
+The exact `capabilities` and `client_information` to send should be minimal and compliant with what a basic client would offer.
+Refer to MCP Python SDK examples or the specification.
+This step is critical and currently missing from `LocalDockerOrchestrationClient`.
+            3.  `tools = await client_session.list_tools()`: Attempt to call the `list_tools` MCP tool.
+            4. Log the `tools` response.
+            5. If `list_tools` is successful, attempt `response = await client_session.call_tool("ping", {})` and log the response.
+            6. (Optional, if `list_tools` reveals them) Attempt a filesystem-specific tool like `read_file` or `write_file` with appropriate arguments, ensuring the target path exists within the container's mounted volume.
+        *   **Logging:** Implement verbose logging of all raw data sent to and received from the socket, as well as the structured MCP messages, to aid debugging.
+    *   **Expected Outcome:** A clear, working example of how to use `ClientSession` with an existing Docker container's stdio streams.
+This will serve as the reference implementation.

+2.  **Analyze MCP SDK for Stdio Framing and `ClientSession` Internals:**
+    *   **Objective:** Fully understand the MCP message structures (especially `InitializeRequest`, `InitializeResult`, `CallToolRequest`, `CallToolResult`), expected stdio framing (newline-delimited JSON is assumed but verify), and any session management nuances handled by `ClientSession` and `AsyncMessageStream`.
+    *   **Action:** Thoroughly review the source code of `mcp.client.session.ClientSession`, `mcp.protocol.streams.AsyncMessageStream`, `mcp.protocol.messages`, and any relevant stdio transport examples within the MCP Python SDK provided at `/home/bchen/references/python-sdk/src/mcp/`.

+3.  **Bridge Standalone Test Learnings to `LocalDockerOrchestrationClient`:**
+    *   **Objective:** Apply the successful communication patterns and `ClientSession` usage (or its replicated logic) from `standalone_stdio_mcp_client.py` to the `call_tool_on_instance` method in `LocalDockerOrchestrationClient`.
+    *   **Details:**
+        *   If custom stream wrappers were needed for `ClientSession` in the standalone test, integrate these into `LocalDockerOrchestrationClient`.
+        *   Ensure that for each tool call to an stdio container, the equivalent of `session.initialize()` is performed if the MCP server expects it per "connection" (each `attach_socket` might be a new connection from the server's perspective).
+This might mean caching `ClientSession` objects per container if they can be reused, or performing a quick initialize + call_tool + close sequence.
+        *   Refine error handling and timeouts based on insights from the standalone test.

+4.  **Incremental Testing within `reward-kit`:**
+    *   Once `LocalDockerOrchestrationClient` is updated, re-run `test_docker_run.py` (which should ideally be simplified to use the now-working client if possible, or kept as a very low-level socket test).
+    *   Systematically run `bash run_mcp_test.sh` and debug any remaining issues in the context of the intermediary server.
+    *   Focus on getting `list_tools` working first, then `ping`, then other tools.

+5.  **Future Enhancements (Post-Core Functionality):**
+    *   Re-evaluate `startup_check_mcp_tool` for stdio: Can a simple `list_tools` call via the established stdio `ClientSession` serve as a health check?
+    *   Address the FastMCP session ID propagation issue within the intermediary server.
+    *   Handle template data paths and `docker commit` workflows for stateful stdio servers if their state management requires more than just volume mounts.

+This structured approach, starting with a focused standalone test using the MCP SDK's `ClientSession`, should provide a more reliable foundation for fixing the stdio communication.